 Flying Cow Creamery

 Selma has always been an advocate for healthy and happy lives for farm animals.
-She believes that we farmers are obligated to give them the very best life we can, because we respect them and they are our nourishment.
+She believes that we farmers are obligated to give them the very best life we can.
+We respect them and they are our nourishment.
 The first thing Keith thinks about in the morning and the last thing he thinks about at night are his ‘ladies’ (the dairy cows).
 That is a true farmer.
 Their welfare is his passion.
 The very high quality milk they provide is because he cares and because he strives to make their lives as good as he possibly can.
 The reward is a super high quality milk not found in many places. (see High Quality Milk)

 Our Mission Statement: